640 South State StreetDover, Delaware 19901

-Once the test is complete, the electrodes will be removed and the electrode paste will be washed off with warm water, acetone, or witch hazel.
+Once the test is completed, the electrodes will be removed and the electrode paste will be washed off with warm water, acetone, or witch hazel.
 In some cases, you may need to wash your hair again at home.

 Skin irritation or redness may be present at the locations where the electrodes were placed, but this will wear off in a few hours.

-Your doctor may give you additional or alternate instructions after the procedure, depending on your particular situation.
+Your healthcare provider may give you additional or alternate instructions after the procedure, depending on your particular situation.